GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/total-blocking-time/index.md

 TBT measures the total amount of time that a page is blocked from responding to user input, such as mouse clicks, screen taps, or keyboard presses.
-The sum is calculated by adding the duration of all [long tasks] between [First Contentful Paint][fcp] and [Time to Interactive][tti].
+The sum is calculated by adding the *blocking portion* of all [long tasks] between [First Contentful Paint][fcp] and [Time to Interactive][tti].
-Any task that executes for more than 50 milliseconds is a long task.
+Any task that executes for more than 50&nbsp;ms is a long task.
+The amount of time after 50&nbsp;ms is the blocking portion.
+For example, if Lighthouse detects a 70&nbsp;ms long task, the blocking portion would be 20&nbsp;ms.

 ## How Lighthouse determines your TBT score